melontini/andromeda-wiki/docs/misc.md

 ## Minor Inconvenience 💥 <Badge type="tip" text="^0.4" />

-Makes the player explode after taking any damage.
-Have fun ❤️
+Players will explode after taking any damage.
+Have fun! ❤️

 ## Auto-Update Translations 🔁 <Badge type="tip" text="^0.9.0" />

-Tries to download latest translations directly from GitHub.
+Download latest translations directly from GitHub.

 This will download, if available, your currently selected language and EN-US.